-- 1. A list of participants is provided to each teacher.
-The teacher will fill out a yellow warning card if a student is in jeopardy of being ineligible.
-This will be sent to the office the week prior to notice of failure.
-(Only one warning will be sent per term.) - 2.
-It is the teacher's responsibility on a weekly basis to fill out a notice of failure card on any student who is not passing. - 3.
-The card(s) must be turned in to the Athletic Director's Office at a time determined by each campus, but no later than noon on Friday. - 4.
-Grades are cumulative through each term. - 5.
-The Athletic Director's Office will notify coaches whose students have become ineligible for the following week. - 6.
-The coach will notify the student of his/her ineligibility.
+1. Athletic secretary runs an athletic grade report of each in-season roster.

-7. A letter notifying parents of their student's ineligibility will be mailed on Friday.
+- 2. A list is provided to each teacher of athletes that are currently not passing their course. - 3.
+It is the teacher's responsibility to confirm if the student is not passing the course by the time assigned by the athletic director. - 4.
+Grades are continuous through each 18-week grading block.
+If a student completes work that puts them in a passing position, they can be eligible at that time. - 5.
+Once a teacher has confirmed a student-athlete is not passing, the athletic director's office will notify coaches whose students have become ineligible for the following week. - 6.
+The coach will notify the student of his/her ineligibility. - 7.
+A letter notifying parents of their student's ineligibility will be mailed on Friday.
 Remediation will be available through the classroom teacher.